Eigenvalues of Cayley graphs: Integral Cayley graphs

 As seen in Corollary \ref{cubelike-int}, every Cayley graph on $\mathbb{Z}^n_2$ is integral.
 In general, a group $\Gamma$ is called \emph{Cayley integral} \cite{Klotz10} if every Cayley graph on $\Gamma$ is integral, or equivalently any graph admitting $\Ga$ as a regular group of automorphisms is integral.
 In \cite[Theorem 13]{Klotz10}, Klotz and Sander gave a classification of all finite abelian Cayley integral groups, which can be regarded as a generalization of Corollary \ref{cubelike-int}.

 \begin{thm} \emph{(\cite[Theorem 13]{Klotz10})} All nontrivial abelian Cayley integral groups are represented by

 \end{thm}

 In \cite[Section 5]{Klotz10}, Klotz and Sander found three non-abelian Cayley integral groups, namely $S_3$, $Q_8$ and $\mathbb{Z}_3 \rtimes \mathbb{Z}_4$, and in \cite[Problem 3]{Klotz10} they posed the problem of determining all non-abelian Cayley integral groups.
-This problem was completely solved by Abdollahi and Jazaeri \cite{AbdollahiJ14} and independently by Ahmady et al. \cite{AhmadyBM14}.
+This problem was settled by Abdollahi and Jazaeri \cite{AbdollahiJ14} and independently by Ahmady, Bell and Mohar \cite{AhmadyBM14}.

 \begin{thm} \emph{(\cite[Theorem 1.1]{AbdollahiJ14} and \cite[Theorem 4.2]{AhmadyBM14})} A finite non-abelian group is Cayley integral if and only if it is isomorphic to one of the following groups: \begin{itemize} \item[\rm (a)] the symmetric group $S_3$ of degree $3$; \item[\rm (b)] the nontrivial semidirect product $\mathbb{Z}_3 \rtimes \mathbb{Z}_4 = \langle x, y ~| ~x^3 = y^4 = 1, y^{-1}xy = x^{-1}\rangle$; \item[\rm (c)] $Q_8 \times \mathbb{Z}^n_2$ for some integer $n \ge 0$, where $Q_8$ is the quaternion group. \end{itemize} \end{thm}